Here is our ECO Council for 2018-19.

 We have 75 Solar panels fitted on our roof.
-This helps us to reduce our electricity bill and save the planet but getting some power from the sun.
-We are trying to use less electricity in school too by turning lights, projectors and screens off when they are not in use.
+This helps us to reduce our electricity bill and save the planet by getting some power from the sun.
+We are trying to use less electricity in school too, by turning lights, projectors and screens off when they are not in use.

 Fantastic Bzzy Bee project celebration.

-The children enjoyed making their class scarecrows ready for when they plant up their raised beds in the Allotment.
-The winner was Spruce with the Tin Man, 2nd was Aspen with Mr. Willy Wonker and 3rd was Sycamore with Dennis the Menace.
+The children enjoyed making their class scarecrows ready for when they plant up their raised beds in the allotment.
+The winner was Spruce class with the Tin Man, 2nd was Aspen with Mr. Willy Wonker and 3rd was Sycamore with Dennis the Menace.

 Wild life Fund Bzzy Bee Progamme.